-New York has never been shy about showing off its unique style, something which is very important in architecture and interior design.
-The city is home to some of the world top designers; giants of the industry that continue to influence trends and seek new approaches.
+New York has never been shy about showing off its unique style, something very important in architecture and interior design.
+The city is home to some of the world top interior designers; giants of the industry that continue to influence trends and seek new approaches.

 Rated alphabetically, these are the most sought-after NYC interior designers in 2018; it’s far from completes but represents the best of the design industry now.

 Named one of the “Top 10 Designers to Watch” in both New York Spaces Magazine and New York Magazine, Brad Ford has been the mind behind countless top-tier projects in the city.
 Ford is known for his focus on minimalism and contemporary craft.
 The best place to see his work for yourself is the showroom he designed at Cast iron House in Tribeca.

 Having completed landmark projects like Gracie Mansion and worked for such clients as Madonna and former Mayor Bloomberg, Jamie Drake has more than earned his place in the interior design hall of fame.
 His designs are known for their unique detail, vibrant colors and combinations of traditional and modern styles.

 Through his published work and appearances on shows like The View and HGTV, Jeffery Bilbuber is a household name in interior design.
 His style is uniquely American with a mix of traditionalism and modernism.
 All his work is one-off, based on the client’s wishes and his imagination.
 Beauty and practically is his mission.

 For those in need of eco-friendly design, Kati Curtis is the top Manhattan-based designer to talk to.
 She’s one of only a few LEED AP ID&C residential designers in the city and works to create practical, beautiful and efficient home designs.